irschad/jenkins-shared-lib/README.md

 ### 1. Clone the Repository

-Clone this repository to your local machine:
+Create the repository on GitHub and clone it to local machine:

 ```bash
 git clone https://github.com/irschad/jenkins-shared-lib.git